MrSemelmacher/AP-Cyber-Preview/README.md

 # AP-Cyber-Preview
-Preview for CTF Challenges in AP Cybersecurity
+This is a simple preview for the CTF challenges (labs) in AP Cybersecurity.
+Some WILL be located on my GitHub Repositories as needed...